ibm-cloud-docs/Cloudant/guides/json.md

 Be careful to ensure that:
 -   Your JSON structures are valid.
-    Invalid structures cause {{site.data.keyword.cloudant_short_notm}} to return an HTTP status code of [400 (bad request)](../api/http.html#400).
--   You normalize strings in JSON documents retrieved from {{site.data.keyword.cloudant_short_notm}}, before you compare them.
+-   You normalize strings in JSON documents retrieved from {{site.data.keyword.cloudant_short_notm}},
-    This is because Unicode normalization might have been applied, so that a string stored and then retrieved is not identical on a binary level.

 JSON supports the same basic types as supported by JavaScript: